Please Note: I do not make or do any construction of quilts. This includes T-Shirt quilts. I do not do any type of “restorations” or “repairs”.

 The information below is for estimating purposes only.
 Each quilt will be priced on actual measurements at the time of consultation.

-To calculate your cost; simply use this formula: Length of Quilt X Width of Quilt X .028 (Edge to Edge price) = the cost of the quilting.
+To calculate your cost; simply use this formula: Length of Quilt x Width of Quilt x Type of Service (ie basting, edge to edge, semi custom) = the cost of the quilting.

-Please note that I do not have a “thread” or “turning/reload” charge, however, if a very special thread treatment is requested, a charge may apply.
-I use only the finest threads available for long arming.
+Please note I do not have a “thread” or “turning/reload” charge.
+However, if a very special thread treatment is requested, a charge may apply.
+I use only the finest threads available for long arming quilting.